League of Legends: Dragon / Drake Control

 Each perk offers a key strategic advantage, though not all are immediately clear.

 - Wind Drake is good for map control -- rotating to help allies, minimal downtime when farming, maintain pressure, and of course chasing.
+When facing opponents with multiple wind drakes, be very cautious of lane roams and picks.

 - Ocean Drake is good for skirmishing and pressure and is particularly effective if you have a poke comp, or are facing a poke comp.
 It also helps minimize downtime when farming/laning and maintaining pressure around the map.
 It’s a great convenience dragon.
+When facing opponents with multiple ocean drakes, fight all in or all out, don't bother poking.
+Disengage aggressively.

 +25/50/75 out of combat movement speed